April 18, 2016

 If you wish to enhance your knowledge of how to become a forensic accountant beyond the courses offered in the undergraduate program, you have two options: pursuing a Master of Science in Accounting with a concentration in Forensic Accounting or a Master of Business Administration with a concentration in Forensic Accounting.
 While the former offers a strong accounting foundation with a specialized focus in forensic accounting, the MBA provides a graduate business degree that positions candidates across broad industries in many roles, yet has an extra emphasis on forensic accounting as well.

-The benefits are clear: those with master's degrees earn 20 percent more on average than those with just a bachelor's, and enjoy much greater job security, according to BLS.
+The benefits are clear: those with master's degrees earn 20% more on average than those with just a bachelor's, and enjoy much greater job security, according to BLS.

-SNHU offers one of the most affordable MBA programs in the country, and it can be finished in just over a year.
 Not only will you gain a more in-depth understanding of the principles of forensic accounting while earning your master's degree, you'll also get professional business training and the tools required to improve job prospects and earning potential.
-You can also learn how these principles apply on a greater scale, thanks to SNHU's International MBA program, which offers a concentration in forensics accounting that deals with global financial issues.

-As a SNHU student you'll receive an automatic networking boost simply by being taught by long-time professionals in the field.
+Enrolling in a college also allows you to boost your professional network simply by being taught by long-time professionals in the field.
 You'll be encouraged to attend networking events and socialize with others in the field.
 Searching a list of accounting associations, and joining the one most relevant to your goals, is a strong first step to creating the lasting industry connections that lead to career opportunities.

-In addition, you'll have access to a full range of critical career services available to you, as a student and post-graduation as well, through the SNHU Career team.
+In addition, you'll have access to a full range of critical career services available to you, as a student and post-graduation as well.
 From networking advice and opportunities to resume and cover letter review and assistance, mock interviews, salary negotiation advice and so much more, you'll have someone on your side, supporting your success, every step of the way.